tensorflow/tensorflow/tensorflow/g3doc/api_docs/python/functions_and_classes/shard4/tf.contrib.learn.run_feeds.md

 Run `output_dict` tensors with each input in `feed_dicts`.

-If `checkpoint_path` is supplied, restore from checkpoint.
+If `restore_checkpoint_path` is supplied, restore from checkpoint.
 Otherwise, init all variables.

 ##### Args: